-Brazil, officially the Federative Republic of Brazil, is South America and Latin America's largest country, and the fifth largest country in terms of population and size.
-According to the latest census, undertaken in 2010, the population of Brazil was 190,732,694, although this number has grown significantly in the last three years.
+Brazil, officially the Federative Republic of Brazil, is the largest country in South America and Latin America, and the fifth largest country in terms of population and size.

 Throughout Brazil’s history, population growth has been rapid and Brazil is a country of young people.
 Today, 62% of Brazilians are aged 29 or under.